im-vaibhav/GlobeTales-Frontend/README.md

 # 🌍 GlobalTale — Track Your Travels with Ease

 GlobalTale is a modern travel tracking web application built with **React**.
 It lets you mark places you've visited on an interactive map, take notes, and keep a personal travel journal.
-This project is inspired by Jonas Schmedtmann's course *"React – The Complete Guide"*.

 ## 🚀 Live Demo

 [🔗 View Live Project](https://globetale.netlify.app/)